FrancisCrickInstitute/network_borg_blog/README.md

 - Aligned chapter modules with Blog.

 ## Version 0.9.7.1
 - Fixed typo in _network_borg_sync.py PUSH function.

+## Version 0.9.7.2
+- Modified NetMiko connection handler in _network_borg_netmko.py to support fast_cli.
+Disabled but can be toggled on/ off.